 The Liar in Your Life

-This much we know is true: Most of us are such habitual fibbers that we’re no longer even conscious of our little fictions.
+This much we know is true: Most of us are such habitual fibbers that we’re no longer even conscious of our little fictions—or just how many we tell.
 Here’s why.

 On average, people tell three lies every 10 minutes—from “I was just about to call you” and “You’ve lost weight!” to “Your secret is safe with me” and “I love you, too.”
 Think this claim is a bit of an exaggeration?
 University of Massachusetts psychology professor Robert Feldman, Ph.D., has spent the last 25 years proving it.